Faculty & Staff

 Professional Publications & Contributions

-- Blake, R. and Mangiameli, P. (2009), “Evaluating the semantic and representational consistency of interconnected structured and unstructured data”, Americas Conference on Information Systems (AMCIS).
+- Blake, R. and Mangiameli, P. (2013) “Measuring the semantic and representational consistency of interconnected structured and unstructured data for data mining applications”, Contemporary Perspectives on Data Mining, 1(1), pp 157-175

 Over twenty-five years of industry experience, holding positions from partner to VP MIS, in several industries, including consumer goods, manufacturing, high-tech, retail, and direct-marketing.